 If you send money to a person or fraudulent organization...

-You might be out of luck when it comes time to get your money back, as most banks will invoke the "buyer beware" defense.
-However, you should still contact the authorities so that you can file a report, and in the event they catch the perpetrators, you could get something back.
+You might be out of luck when getting your money back, as most banks will invoke the "buyer beware" defense.
+However, you should still contact the authorities so that you can file a report, and if they catch the perpetrators, you could get something back.
 But even if you can't, alerting the authorities will at least help call attention to the scam and perhaps prevent others from falling victim to it.

 If you have your credit or debit card information stolen...

 You should immediately call your bank and cancel the card.
-In the event someone took money from you, you can claim the charges as fraud and, depending on your bank's policy, you may get some of the money back.
+If someone took money from you, you could claim the charges as fraud, and, depending on your bank's policy, you may get some of the money back.

 Get ready to work.
-Identity theft is scary, and it takes a long time to fix things.
-Hopefully, you realize it before the crooks have been able to do anything, meaning all your actions will be preventative.
+Identity theft is scary and takes a long time to fix things.
+Hopefully, you realize it before the crooks can do anything, meaning all your actions will be preventative.
 However, if they have managed to take control of your identity, it could be a long time before things are right again.
 This resource outlines the steps you should take to start correcting the wrongs that come from identity theft.

 As you can see, scams are all over the internet.
 They come in many shapes and sizes, and the damage they can cause ranges from the loss of a few bucks to complete identity theft.
-However, if you spend some time learning about the scams that are out there, you can develop a vigilant eye that should keep you safe from all that can harm you, allowing you to enjoy the internet for the immense source of information and entertainment that it is.
+However, spend some time learning about the scams out there.
+You can develop a vigilant eye that should keep you safe from all that can harm you, allowing you to enjoy the internet as an immense source of entertainment and information.